Foundations of geometric approximate group theory: Real-valued quasimorphisms

-where the limit exists by Fekete's lemma.
-Every homogeneous quasimorphism is automatically symmetric and conjugation-invariant (see e.g. \cite[Sec.
-2.2]{Calegari_scl}). \end{enumerate} \end{remark} \begin{example}[Perturbed homomorphisms] If $\Gamma$ is an infinite group, then there are plenty of real-valued quasimorphisms on $\Gamma$.
-Indeed, if $f_o: \Gamma \to \R$ is a homomorphism (possibly trivial), then $f_o + b$ is a quasimorphism for every function $b: \Gamma \to \R$ which takes finitely many values.
+\item If $f: \Gamma \to \R$ is a quasimorphism, then we define $\bar f(g)$ as the nearest integer to $f(g)$.
+This yields an integer-valued quasimorphism $\bar f: \Gamma \to \Z$, which is at distance at most $\frac 1 2$ from $f$ and hence of defect $d(\bar f) \leq d(f) + \frac 3 2$.
+Moreover, $\bar f$ is symmetric provided $f$ is symmetric. \end{enumerate} \end{remark} \begin{example}[Perturbed homomorphisms] If $\Gamma$ is an infinite group, then there are plenty of real-valued quasimorphisms on $\Gamma$.
+Indeed, if $f_o: \Gamma \to \R$ is a homomorphism (possibly trivial), then $f_o + b$ is a quasimorphism for every bounded function $b: \Gamma \to \R$.
 Quasimorphisms of this form are called \emph{perturbed homomorphisms} . \end{example} If $\Gamma$ is amenable (as a discrete group), then every real-valued quasimorphism on $\Gamma$ is a perturbed homomorphism, but for many non-amenable groups there are also plenty of exotic examples of real-valued quasimorphisms which are not perturbed homomorphisms.
-The most basic examples are counting quasimorphisms on free groups: \begin{example}[Counting quasimorphisms] Let $F_r$ be a free group of rank $r$ with free generating set $S := \{a_1, \dots, a_r\}$; we identify elements of $F_r$ with reduced words over $S \cup S^{-1}$.
+The most basic examples are counting quasimorphisms on free groups: \begin{example}[Counting quasimorphisms] Let $F_r$ be a free group of rank $r$ with free generating set $S \coloneqq \{a_1, \dots, a_r\}$; we identify elements of $F_r$ with reduced words over $S \cup S^{-1}$.
 If $u \in F_r \setminus\{e\}$ is a non-trivial reduced word, then the function (with notation as in Definition \ref{Occurrence}) defines a symmetric quasimorphism on $F_r$ (see e.g.\ \cite[p.
 22]{Calegari_scl}).
 It is called the \emph{(big) $u$-counting quasimorphism}.
-We will need two variants of this construction: firstly, the homogenization $f_u: F_r \to \mathbb{R}$ of $\phi_u$ is called the \emph{homogeneous $u$-counting quasimorphism}. .
-Secondly, if $u$ is cyclically reduced, then the function is called the \emph{cyclic $u$-counting quasimorphism} . \end{example} Counting quasimorphisms were introduced by Brooks \cite{Brooks}, whereas cyclic counting quasimorphisms were introduced by Fa\u{\i}ziev \cite{Faiziev} and popularized by the paper \cite{Grigorchuk}. \begin{lemma} Assume that $u$ is cyclically reduced.
+We will need two variants of this construction: firstly, the homogenization $f_u: F_r \to \mathbb{R}$ of $\phi_u$ is called the \emph{homogeneous $u$-counting quasimorphism}.
+Secondly, if $u$ is cyclically reduced, then the function is called the \emph{cyclic $u$-counting quasimorphism} .
+Here, $[v]$ denotes the cyclic word associated with $v$ and $\#^\mathrm{cyc}_u$ denotes the cyclic counting function as in Remark \ref{CyclicWords}. \end{example} Counting quasimorphisms were introduced by Brooks \cite{Brooks}, whereas cyclic counting quasimorphisms were introduced by Fa\u{\i}ziev \cite{Faiziev} and popularized by the paper \cite{Grigorchuk}. \begin{lemma} Assume that $u$ is cyclically reduced.
 Then